MRC8git/MRC8git.github.io/projects/encryption/README.md

 ## Part 4: Reflection Questions

 - What is the difference between symmetric and asymmetric encryption?
 What purpose did each serve in this simulation?

 	Symmetric encryption

 - Why is it important that this protocol uses a new key for each message?

+	Using a new key for each message is important for this protocol because

 - Why is it important that you never share your secret key?

+	It is extremely important to never share your secret key because it

 - In the transport layer, do these messages use TCP or UDP?
 Why?

+	The messages in the transport layer use ___ because ___

 - Now that you've created packets in the transport layer, give a short explanation of what happens to these packets in the internet layer and in the link layer.

+	In the

 - This protocol successfully encrypts the **content** of the message.
 Even though and adversary in the middle can't read the content of the message, what other information can they still see?

+	Despite not being able to read the content of the message,